gosang/gosang.github.io/content/posts/dotnet/implementing-pagination-with-mongodb-csharp-driver-in-asp-dotnet-core.md

 ## 3. Sorting:

 Pagination often requires a stable sort order to ensure consistency across pages.
 Without sorting, records may be returned in arbitrary order, which can lead to inconsistencies when paginating.

+## 4. Filters:

+You can apply filtering conditions to ensure that the paginated results meet specific criteria before being returned.